Blosc/bloscpack/README.md

 * fix the typesize default argument, possibly make it platform dependent
 * since we now have potentially small chunks, the progressbar becomes relevant again
-* possibly include total file-size in header
-* possibly include chunk-size in header
-* possibly include a checksum (adler32) in header
 * configuration file to store commonly used options on a given machine
 * check Python 3.x compatibility
 * make a note in the README that the chunk-size benchmark can be used to tune